KillAllChickens/argus/README.md

      --proxy-list string, --pl string   List of proxied to use, one per line.
-     --tor                              Use Tor for scanning (default: false) --silent, -s                       Disable "Scan Complete" notifications. (default: false) --deep-scan, -d                    Run a Deep Scan, will try to collect more information (default: false) --html                             Output as HTML (default: false)
+     --tor                              Use Tor for scanning (default: false) --silent, -s                       Disable "Scan Complete" notifications. (default: false) --deep, -d                         Run a Deep Scan, will try to collect more information (default: false) --html                             Output as HTML (default: false)
      --pdf                              Output as PDF (default: false)
      --json                             Output as JSON (default: false)